 By Rick Steves

-Stepping off the boat in Tallinn, Estonia — a ferry ride from Sweden or Finland or an easy flight from anywhere in Europe — you feel that you've traveled farther culturally than you have throughout the rest of Scandinavia.
-Located about an equal distance from Stockholm and St. Petersburg, Tallinn's culture is both Nordic and Russian.
-The country experienced two centuries of Tsarist Russia rule before World War I and 45 years of communist rule after World War II.
+Stepping off the boat in Tallinn, Estonia — a short ferry ride from Helsinki (and an overnight sailing from Stockholm, or an easy flight from anywhere in Europe) — you'll likely feel as if you've nevertheless traveled a great cultural distance from Scandinavia.
+Located about an equal distance from Stockholm and St. Petersburg, Tallinn's culture is both Nordic- and Russian-influenced, and a rewarding detour for those who want to spice up their Scandinavian travels with a Baltic twist.